Lantern76/Network-Analysis-Lab/README.md

 ### This was an excellent lab to gain hands on experience in capturing network traffic and analyzing the results using both Wireshark and Network Miner!
-This is a small step into the relm of network monitoring and I plan on messing around with the tools much more to see what other utilities they may offer :)
+This is a small step into the realm of network monitoring and I plan on messing around with the tools much more to see what other utilities they may offer :)